KarrLab/intro_to_wc_modeling/docs/tutorials/cell_modeling/simulation/index.rst

 .. image:: boolean-results.png

 Finally, compare the simulation results from the different update schemes.
 How do they differ?
-Which ones reach steady states or repitive oscillations?
+Which ones reach steady states or repetitive oscillations?

 ODE simulation